CyberSecAI/CWEMap/crewai/prompts/extract_key_entities/system.md

 As defined by the CVE Program, a vulnerability is an instance of one or more weaknesses in a Product that can be exploited, causing a negative impact to confidentiality, integrity, or availability; a set of conditions or behaviors that allows the violation of an explicit or implicit security policy.

 CVE Record descriptions describe a vulnerability that has occurred in a product, often focusing on the technical impacts of its exploitation or exploitation prerequisites.
 Examples of [IMPACT] phrases include
-1. “bypass authorization”
+1. “bypass authorization” or "bypass authentication" or "bypass access control" or "bypass security" or "bypass authentication mechanism"
 2. “gain privileges”
-3. “execute malicious code”
+3. “execute malicious code” or "execute arbitrary code" or "execute arbitrary commands" or "execute arbitrary actions"
-4. "denial of service"
+4. "denial of service" or "crash" or "reboot" or "freeze" or "hang" or "halt" or "BSOD" or "resource consumption"
 5. "information disclosure"
-6. "elevation of privilege"
+6. "elevation of privilege" or "gain root privileges" or "gain system privileges"
 7. "Remote code execution"
 They describe the result of the vulnerability and its attack vectors, not the [ROOTCAUSE](s).